PlanetKiF/kif.github.io/index.md

 ---
 <h1>This is Planet KiF the official home of Clan KiF!</h1>

 Back _then_, we used to say **The greatest clan on earth**.
-Well, that might had never been realy true.
+Well, that might had never been really true.
 But there is a chance that we can legitimately say this nowadays:

 ## The oldest clan on earth!